kubernetes-sigs/karpenter/designs/drift.md

 (2) Dynamic Fields can correspond to multiple values and must be handled differently.
 Dynamic fields can create cases where drift occurs without changes to CRDs, or where CRD changes do not result in drift.

 For example, if a machine has `node.kubernetes.io/instance-type: m5.large`, and requirements change from `node.kubernetes.io/instance-type In [m5.large]` to `node.kubernetes.io/instance-type In [m5.large, m5.2xlarge]`, the machine will not be drifted because it's value is still compatible with the new requirements.
-Conversely, if a machine is using `ami: ami-abc`, but a new AMI is published, Karpenter's `amiSelector` will discover that the new correct value is `ami: ami-xyz`, and detect the machine as drifted.
+Conversely, for an AWS Installation, if a machine is using a machine image `ami: ami-abc`, but a new image is published, Karpenter's `AWSNodeTemplate.amiSelector` will discover that the new correct value is `ami: ami-xyz`, and detect the machine as drifted.

 (3) Behavioral Fields are treated as over-arching settings on the Provisioner to dictate how Karpenter behaves.
 These fields don’t correspond to settings on the machine or instance.
 They’re set by the user to control Karpenter’s Provisioning and Deprovisioning logic.
 Since these don’t map to a desired state of machines, these fields will not be considered for Drift.

-Each of the currently defined fields in Karpenter CRDs will be classified as follows:
+Each of the currently defined fields in Karpenter's existing CRDs will be classified as follows (AWS Fields included here as well):

 ```
 |                            | Static | Dynamic | Behavioral |